 A Dallas Probate, Guardianships, and Estate Planning Attorney that actually worked for the Probate Court.

-Michael A. Duran is one of the few Dallas Probate Attorneys that has actually worked in the probate court.
+Dallas Probate Attorney Michael A. Duran is one of the few attorneys that has actually worked in the probate court.
 In fact, Mr. Duran's experience in probate and guardianship matters began when he served in the Dallas County Probate Court, working directly with Judge Nikki DeShazo.
 Judge DeShazo is a nationally recognized authority on probate matters and is a past President of the National College of Probate Judges.
 While working for the Judge, Mr. Duran reviewed approximately 300 applications for probate and guardianship.
 Mr. Duran also wrote the book, so to speak: he created a manual to instruct future court clerks on the process of reviewing the various probate applications.

-After completing his duties for Judge DeShazo, Mr. Duran formed the Duran Firm to serve private clients.
-Since starting the Firm, Mr. Duran has been involved in over 1,000 cases related to probate, guardianships, and estate planning.
+After completing his duties for Judge DeShazo, Mr. Duran formed the Duran Firm to exclusively serve probate, guardianship and estate planning clients.
+Since starting the Firm, Mr. Duran has been involved in over 1,100 cases related to these three areas.
 In addition to his private clients, Mr. Duran has been appointed by all three Dallas County Probate Courts to serve as an estate administrator, guardian of the person and/or estate, guardian ad litem for alleged incapacitated persons, attorney ad litem for alleged incapacitated persons, and attorney ad litem for unknown heirs.
 Mr. Duran is also a member of the Probate, Trusts and Estates Section of the Dallas Bar Association.
 The monthly section meetings feature an educational component that enables Mr. Duran to stay current on estate planning and probate law.

 "You can pay me now, or pay me later."
 Remember those Fram oil filter commericials where the auto mechanic would explain to his customer that the customer can either pay a small sum now for the replacement of the oil and filter, or a far larger sum later for the replacement of the vehicle's engine?
 At the Duran Firm, we believe that a professionally prepared will is like that Fram oil filter.
 If a person incurred the up-front expense of having an attorney professionally prepare his or her Last Will and Testament, then the probate of his or her estate should be relatively straight-forward.
 That is why the Duran Firm offers fixed-fee probate in uncontested cases where the Will and estate meet certain requirements.
 In fact, the overwhelming majority of our probate cases are for a fixed fee.